How to Speed Up Android Studio?

 Step 4: Disable Antivirus

 In the Gradle build process, the android studio needs to access multiple files repeatedly.
-An antivirus is by default don’t give direct access to the android studio to those files it will check the file and then it gives the access.
+An antivirus is by default don’t giving direct access to the android studio to those files it will check the file and then it gives the access.
 The procedure of checking files first and then giving access to android studio slows down the process of Gradle build.
 So if you are confident enough that on your pc you haven’t downloaded any malware files from unauthorized websites or locations then you can turn the antivirus off.
 It will also help in speeding up the process of the Gradle Build.
 I think there’s no need to tell you that how can you turn off the antivirus of your pc you would be knowing that.

 Step 5: Disable Proxy Server of Android Studio